 It’s that kind of service that sets CES apart, according to Flores.
-And as impressive as it sounds, it’s not an empty promise, it’s just how they do business.
-They’ve had plenty of opportunities to prove that, too.
+And as impressive as it sounds, it’s not an empty promise — it’s just how they do business.
+And they’ve had plenty of opportunities to prove it.

 “It’s been an interesting project, constantly moving, constantly delivering.
 Our customer will call me on a Saturday or Sunday night saying he needs something at 8 a.m., and we’ll come in here, pack it up, and get it to the job site on time,” he said.
 “We really pride ourselves in our customer service.”

 One time, the branch got a phone call at 4:50 p.m. on a Friday that they needed eight transformers, 14 panels, and pipe, which added up to two full truckloads of material by the next morning.
 What did they do?
 They loaded up the trucks and drove the three hours to the site.